laforge49/JActor2/README.md

 Any Plain Old Java Object (POJO) can function as an actor, given only a reference to a mailbox.
 And there are no interfaces that need to be implemented either.

-Status: Messaging has been tested (1-way and 2-way, and in combinations), but not exceptions.
+Status: No docs and only limited testing.

 [Google Group](https://groups.google.com/forum/?hl=en&fromgroups#!forum/agilewikidevelopers)